 To fulfil that need, the ISG decided to group most of its normative work into a release: "NFV Release 2".
-Release 2 is a subset of the published documents during the 2015-2016 phase.
-Release 2 was defined by selecting and prioritizing a set of key capabilities for NFV and specifying then up to the level of requirements, interfaces, and information models.
+Release 2 is a subset of the published documents during the 2015-2016 phase, it was defined by selecting and prioritizing a set of key capabilities for NFV and specifying them up to the level of requirements, interfaces, and information models.

-Virtualised resources management and change notifications
+- Virtualised resources capacity management (IFA 005, and IFA 010)

 NFV Release 3 is under way: the "feature collection" initiative led to an initial set of 18 New Work Items (future publications) being approved as part of this third release, although other documents could be created and added during the development.